realm/realm-js/integration-tests/README.md

 1. Refactoring / rewriting of the tests in `../tests/js` into the `./tests` folder that uses Mocha in a more direct way.
 2. When installing the `react-native` environment, the `node_modules/realm/android` is missing.

-### Operating systems
+### Operating systems and environments

-In its current state the integration tests are not setup to run with Node.js nor Electron on Windows:
+In it's current setup, all environments are not getting tested on all their available platforms:
+- Node.js is not running tests on Windows.
+- Electron is not running tests on Windows nor MacOS - and the tests running on Linux is running an intermediary version of the app, before it gets packaged, which is not ideal.
+- React Native is not running tests in it's debug mode, which we have historically had issues with.

 There should be no reason that it couldn't or shouldn't do that, except time spent setting it up (and maintaining it).

 ### No symbolic links in `./tests` nor `./environments/react-native`